 Moreover, could you also please confirm the duration of the contract?
 According to our last discussion, I think that deciding the time is a very important matter and should be confirmed early.
 This will be good for both companies.

 I hope you would reply to my email before tomorrow afternoon.
 Tell me if you need any help or further information.

 Great Furniture Company

 2. #Example 2: Action requirement that you ask for

-I am Ronald Messi, graduated student from Business Marketing department.
+I am Ronald Messi, a graduated student from Business Marketing department.
 I am writing in order to request that you provide a reference for me.
-As you know, I have just graduated last month and I have found several exciting job opportunities in marketing field.
+As you know, I have just graduated last month and I have found several exciting job opportunities in the marketing field.

 I have greatly benefited from the classes I took with you over the past 2 years.
 I believe that a reference from you would provide a potential employer with information to recommend me as a marketer.